 Student Health Center: on the Lawrenceville campus is located on Poyda C 1st floor or by calling 896-5060 weekdays.
-On the Princeton campus it is located in Taylor Hall or by calling 609-921-7100 x8222 weekdays.
 The nurse provides a safe and supportive environment and immediate medical attention for any physical injury.
 The nurse will also call Womanspace at the victim's request.

 Counseling Center: on the Lawrenceville campus is located in Zoerner House or by calling 609-896-5157 weekdays.
-On the Princeton campus it is located in Williamson Hall or by calling 609-

-921-7100 x8275 weekdays.
 Victims can make an appointment with a professional counselor for a private and confidential session.

 Student Affairs: Student Affairs is located in the Bart Luedeke Center on the Lawrenceville campus or by calling 609-896-5101 weekdays.
-On the Princeton campus it is located in Scheide Student Center or by calling 609-921-7100 x8263 weekdays.
 Staff provides support and assistance and can direct the victim to the appropriate resources.